muggy8/improbable/from-me-to-me/HWFd2OaU.md

 "Are you serious?"
 I lemented.

-"I mean, you did mention to Amanda that you'd bring guests."
+"I mean, you did mention to Amanda that you'd bring guests eventually."
 Phanna pressed.

 "I did that because I was thinking I'd tutor other students if the school remains closed next semester too since it's really my fault they had to close for a while."